jon-heard/obsidian-inline-scripts/README.md

 #### Shortcut #3 - age (advanced)
 This shortcut's Test string has some advanced regex.
 If it's not clear then there is plenty of documentation online to learn regex syntax.
 Notice the parenthesis `(`, `)`.
 These are regex tokens to collect whatever is recognized within them and put it into a variable.
 The first parenthesis are put into variable `$1`, a second parenthesis would be put into variable `$2`, and so on.
 These variables are available to the Expansion string.
 In this shortcut, the Expansion string _does_ reference variable `$1`.
 The result of this shortcut is: if the user types `;;age 3::` the shortcut will be replaced with `I am 3 years old.`  If the user types `;;age 21::`, it will be replaced with `I am 21 years old`.

-The About string starts with the syntax, including a named descriptor `{how old: required, >= 0}` representing a parameter.  `required, >= 0` lets us know that the parameter is required and is a positive integer.
+The About string starts with the syntax, including a named descriptor `{how old: >=0}` representing a parameter.  `>=0` lets us know that the parameter is an integer greater than or equal to 0.
+There is no "default" listed, so this parameter is required.

 After the syntax (and dash) is the expansion and purpose.

 ### Step-by-step: Adding a shortcut
-1. Make sure that the __Inline Script__ plugin is installed and enabled in your vault. (see the tutorial [Setup the plugin and try it out](#tutorial-setup-the-plugin-and-try-it-out).)
+1. Make sure that the __Inline Scripts__ plugin is installed and enabled in your vault. (see the tutorial [Setup the plugin and try it out](#tutorial-setup-the-plugin-and-try-it-out).)
 2. Open the settings for the __Inline Script__ plugin.
     1. click the settings button on the lower-left of the Obsidian window.
 This opens the settings panel.
     2. In the left-side menu of the settings panel, find and click __Inline Scripts__.
 It is beneath "Community plugins", near the bottom.
 This opens the settings for __Inline Scripts__.
 3. Go down to the "Shortcuts" setting.
-It's the second setting in the panel, just after "Shortcut-files". _(see picture below)_
+It's just after "Shortcut-files". _(see picture below)_
 4. The setting has two buttons: "Add shortcut" and "Add defaults".
 Click on the "Add shortcut" button.
 This adds a shortcut entry to the bottom of the list.
 The new entry should include three textboxes with the greyed text "Test (regex)", "Expansion (JavaScript)" and "About (text)".  _(see picture below)_
 5. Enter a shortcut's Test and Expansion strings into the new entry.
 I suggest starting with something simple like: `test` and `return "The test worked.";`.
-The About string is optional.
+The About string is optional, but is required for the autocomplete feature to recognize the shortcut.
 If entered, follow the format: syntax, dash, description.  _(see picture below)_

     ![Shortcuts](readmeMedia/shortcuts.png)